amitdubeyup/boilerplate/README.md

-# Rocket FD - Express + PostgreSQL API
+# Boilerplate - Express + PostgreSQL API

 ## Overview
 A secure, scalable backend using Express and PostgreSQL.
 Supports flexible user and passbook management with JWT authentication and robust validation.